JGLTechnologies/JGL-Bot/README.md

 ## Reaction Roles

-To delete the reaction role just delete the message.
+To delete the reaction role from the list just delete the message.
 If that does not work, use the `/rr remove` command

 Creating a reaction role: